 When I talk about the absence of known strong antibiotic effects in common medicinal plants, it does not apply to medicinal sponges - since penicillin is also from mold.
-If I concentrate only on classical mushrooms ( Macromycota ), I came across an interesting Italian study ( Bianco1981bra ) that measured antibiotic effects in several dozen forest basidiomycetes, and the activity against Staphylococcus aureus was found in the Psathyrella spadiceogrisea , Fistulina hepatica, ( Fomitopsis pinicola ), edible tusk ( Shitake , Lentinula edodes ), and Deconica coprophila .
+If I concentrate only on classical mushrooms ( Macromycota ), I came across an interesting Italian study ( Bianco1981bra ) that measured the antibiotic effects of several dozen forest basidiomycetes, and the activity against Staphylococcus aureus was found in the Psathyrella spadiceogrisea , Fistulina hepatica, ( Fomitopsis pinicola ), edible tusk ( Shitake , Lentinula edodes ), and Deconica coprophila .
 Edelweed is easy to buy, all other mushrooms grow in our country, although I do not know how abundantly.
 If an enlightened forester or a living folk healer who would combine this combination of mushrooms and prepare the potion appropriately, this potion would probably take on the gold staphylococcus.
 Note: Fossil lice are among the non-hallucinogenic lyes, so we do not have to worry about it in this way, if we move over the nature of what is usually growing.
-Finally, I would also like to mention that some antibiotic properties against gold staphylococcus have aplanoxic acids and gloss gloss triterpenoids glossy (see, for example, SmaniaJunior2006ddn ), but I do not know their pharmacodynamics or the dose at which they could potentially show these antibiotic effects.
+Finally, I would also like to mention that some antibiotic properties against gold staphylococcus have aplanoxic acids and gloss gloss triterpenoids glossy (see, for example, SmaniaJunior2006ddn ), but I do not know their pharmacodynamics or the dose at which they could potentially exert these antibiotic effects.

 Principles of effective use of natural antibiotics in treatment

 Publication and popularization of such lists of effective plants is of great importance in non-infectious diseases, but in the fight against microbial diseases, it is more necessary to have standardized dosage forms derived from these herbs or better from their particular active ingredients .
-I'm sorry that I have to play cards in the rotten pharmaceutical industry here, but the fight against infection can not be resolved differently.
+I'm sorry that I have to play cards in the rotten pharmaceutical industry, but the fight against infection can not be resolved differently.
 It is aesthetic to use herbs in natural form (roots, teas, etc.), but in combating infection it is necessary to guarantee the content of antibiotic substances and their disciplined use.
-It is a challenge and a question for the pharmaceutical industry why no Echinacea antibiotic pills or Neisseria meningitidis pelvic inflammatory bowel disease is suggested by Huttunen2016nap or exactly standardized "sage diterpene" tablets with a list of susceptible strains bacteria and recommended dosing as identified by an experimental study of Bisio2017ahd .
+It is a challenge and a question for the pharmaceutical industry, why no Echinacea antibiotic pills or Neisseria meningitidis pelvic inflammatory drug pellets, as suggested by Huttunen2016nap , or exactly standardized "sage diterpene" tablets with a list of susceptible strains bacteria and recommended dosing as identified by an experimental study of Bisio2017ahd .
 Since sage had been used by innumerable generations of our ancestors, it would not be too much surprise for the bacilli in the war of infection.
 However, the disciplined use of its active substances could alleviate the course of bacterial infections and supplement the treatment with conventional fungal and bacterial antibiotics.

 The doctors do the herbs quite daintily